-Appendix A: Glossary, Acronyms and Common Transportation Terms programs and projects comply with Clean Air Act standards.
+Appendix A: Glossary, Acronyms and Common Transportation Terms

+AQCD Air Quality Conformity Determination: Finding based on analysis showing that plans, programs and projects comply with Clean Air Act standards.
 The RVMPO area is regulated for carbon monoxide (Medford) and particulates.